 Here's are the five things I believe you should get right in camera every time (and why!)

 Before we get on with the rest of the post, I just want to take a moment to tell you about the "mental" photography checklist I have that will help you get it right in camera.
 It does seem like a long list, but after a while, you will do it all without even thinking.
-Just click on the image to download the PDF!
+Sign up below and grab the checklist!